cul-it/scholars-orcid-connection/doc/Scorconn_TO_DO.md

 * Developers Notes
 * Modify ProcessPushRequestController to provide more meaningful URL than the callback URL
 	* Would the callback controller be able to use those URLs
-* Change the flow:
-	* New flow:
-		* On landing, store return URL
-		* If no access token, start the dance.
-			* Else, store in session
-		* If access token has expired, show landingPageInvalidToken.twig.html
-		* On completion, show either "will be pushed" or "will be updated"

-	* Landing page takes us directly to ORCID
-		* Unless access token has expired, then to landingPageInvalidToken.twig.html
-	* Add return links to all pages -- return to Scholars@Cornell profile

 * Clean up the AuthToken testing
 	* PersonStatusApiController should look at the AccessToken date as well